-- Open ended questions. - Opportunities for the children to explain, convince and prove. - Observation of the children at work. - Peer and self-assessment. - Marking the children's work in line with our school Feedback Policy. - Informal assessments that take place continually and teachers record the children not achieving/ exceeding expectations in a lesson on daily plans. - Planned assessment tasks. - Termly Smartgrade tests (Years 1-5) and regular practice SATs papers (Years 2 + 6).
+- Open ended questions. - Opportunities for the children to explain, convince and prove. - Observation of the children at work. - Peer and self-assessment. - Marking the children's work in line with our school Feedback Policy. - Informal assessments that take place continually and teachers record the children not achieving/ exceeding expectations in a lesson on daily plans. - Planned assessment tasks and White Rose End of Unit tests. - Key Stage 2 fortnightly mental arithmetic tests. - Times Tables Tests and practice Times Multiplication Check. - Termly Smartgrade tests (Years 1-5) and regular practice SATs papers (Years 2 + 6). - Number Sense tests